jezevec10/jstris-guide/usermode.md

 Specifies the block set used in the game.

-If changed mid-game, pieces from the new set will appear at the end of the queue, since Jstris always keeps 5 pieces in queue, regardless of the amount of previews shown to the player.
+If changed mid-game, pieces from the new set will appear at the end of the queue, since Jstris always keeps 5 pieces in queue, regardless of the number of previews shown to the player.

 Available block sets: